laulin/feedoo/README.md

 ### input_forward

-Based on [Fluentbit-server-py](https://github.com/laulin/fluentbit-server-py), it allow to received event from Fluentbit agent using the forward protocol.
+Based on [Fluentbit-server-py](https://github.com/laulin/fluentbit-server-py), it allows to received event from Fluentbit agent using the forward protocol.
 It support authentication using shared key and TLS.
 No tag parameter is available since it is provided by the agent.

-parameters :
+Parameters :

 * host="localhost" : Used to bind socket server
 * port=24224 : Port used to bind the server